KEINOS/TPL-PHP-HelloWorld/README.md

 # Hello-World Class Template

-This repo is a template of Hello-World class, which includes the following tests.
+This repo is a template of Hello-World class, which is overly cautious and includes the following tests.

 ## Tests